 One of the most important things in understanding the complexities of gender identity is knowing the difference between sex and gender.

 Sex is the word for a person’s biological sexual characteristics, such as hormones, chromosomes and genitals.
 Traditionally, a person’s sex is assigned to them at birth by examining the baby’s genitals.
 If a baby has a penis, the baby is assigned male at birth, and if they have a vulva, the baby is assigned female.
-The baby is then brought up by their family and/or society as a boy or girl, and as they get older, a woman or man.
-This can decide a lot of how a person will be raised and treated in the world.
+The baby is then usually brought up by their family and/or society as a boy or girl, and as they get older, a woman or man.
+This can decide a lot about how a person will be raised and treated in the world.

 The sex someone is assigned does not necessarily have anything to do with their gender.
 While some people never question the gender they were raised as, many do.

 While your sex is a category assigned to you, your gender is how you identify yourself.
-Gender is something which is composed of many different factors which help form us into the people we are.
+Gender is something that is composed of many different factors which help form us into the people we are.
 These factors can include our bodies, our identity and our expression of self.
-People who identify with the gender they were assigned at birth are often referred to as cisgender, and those who do not identify with the gender they were assigned at birth can be transgender or agender (without a gender).
+People who identify with the gender they were assigned at birth are often referred to as cisgender, and those who do not identify with the gender they were assigned at birth can be transgender, non-binary or agender (without a gender).

 A-Z of gender identity